Children's Comprehensive Bible Question Quiz

 -

-What two birds flew from the Ark?
+Which two birds flew from the Ark?

 b.
-Pigeon and then a pelican.
+A pigeon, and then a pelican.

 c.
 A dove and then an eagle.